 7 Must-Have Traits in a Top Notch Construction Management Team

-Managing people can be challenging.
+Building a Construction Management Team can be challenging.
 Everyone has a different personality and understanding of how and what to do.
 Some people work better independently, and some are great collaborators.
 Some contractors work fast, and others need clear structure and guidelines to be productive.

 Selecting the right construction management team during preconstruction will set the tone for the entire project.
 Managing construction teams can be particularly challenging.
 It inherently has a high turnover rate just by the nature of the work.
 When projects start, contractors add crew, and the crew is often let go at the end of the project.
 For smaller jobs, contractors often hire crew as day laborers in the morning and pay them in cash at the day’s end.
 Contractors may not have detailed records of who worked for them one day to the next.
 Having the crew change so frequently lends itself toward a dynamic and fluid workforce, which can be challenging to manage.
 Some may not have the required expertise for the task and the quality of work may suffer.